Home » Symptoms » Dog Symptoms A-Z » Dog Appearing Paralyzed, but Eyes Open and Controllable

 Basics and possible causes

-One of the most common causes of sudden paralysis-like weakness combined with the ability to control the eyes is a spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
-It is part of the central nervous system and transmits nerve impulses between the brain and body. condition.
-Problems in the area of the spine, such as herniated discs or traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries., can lead to impaired nerve conduction, which can result in paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
+One of the most common causes of sudden paralysis-like weakness combined with the ability to control the eyes is a disease of the spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
+It is part of the central nervous system and transmits nerve impulses between the brain and body..
+Problems in the spinal column area, such as herniated discs or traumas, can lead to impaired nerve conduction, which can result in paralysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system..

-Poisoning, such as from insecticidesInsecticides are chemical or natural substances used to control insects.
+Poisoning, for example by insecticidesInsecticides are chemical or natural substances used to control insects.
 If used improperly or with excessive exposure, insecticides can be toxic to dogs and cats. or certain plants, can also lead to sudden muscle weakness.
 Some toxins act directly on the neuromuscularNeuromuscular refers to the relationship between nerves and muscles, particularly the transmission of nerve impulses that trigger muscle contraction.
-Neuromuscular disorders can affect movement and coordination in animals. junction or nerve pathways, affecting the dog’s ability to move.
+Neuromuscular disorders can affect movement and coordination in animals. junction or nerve pathways, thus affecting the dog’s ability to move.

 Typical accompanying symptoms